Samwise74/eagles-writeups/archival/README.md

 }
 ```

-Knowing all of this information, is is easy throw together a python script that will follow the same process and provide us with the flag.
+Knowing all of this information, it is easy to throw together a python script that will follow the same process and provide us with the flag.

 ```python
 from struct import unpack